shibuk3/Data_Structures_and_Algorithms/Strings/Minimum Window Substring.md

-/*

-   Minimum Window Substring
+### __Minimum Window Substring__

-Given two strings s and t of lengths m and n respectively, return the minimum window substring \
-of s such that every character in t (including duplicates) is included in the window.
-If there \ is no such substring, return the empty string "".
+- Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
+If there is no such substring, return the empty string "".

-The testcases will be generated such that the answer is unique.
+- The testcases will be generated such that the answer is unique.

-A substring is a contiguous sequence of characters within the string.
+- A substring is a contiguous sequence of characters within the string.